bealearts/grunt-periodic/README.md

 Task targets and options may be specified according to the grunt [Configuring tasks](http://gruntjs.com/configuring-tasks) guide.
 ### Config

-#### period
+#### when
 Type: `String`

-Specifies the time period, in which the tasks should be executes once. e.g. "hour" The tasks will be executed a maximum of once every hour.
+Specifies when to run the tasks e.g. "hourly" The tasks will be executed a maximum of once every hour.

-One of: "build", "minute", "hour", "day", "week", "month", "year", "checkout"
+One of: "build", "hourly", "daily", "weekly", "monthly", "yearly", "checkout"

 * "build" runs once a build.
 This is the equivalent of not using the grunt-once task.
 * "checkout" runs only once for the project.
 It will not be run again, unless a clean checkout of the project is made.